-Justin Schiff is an Associate with Mullen Coughlin who represents clients across multiple industry sectors in the data privacy and security incident response process.
-He works closely with the organization, it’s cyber insurance carrier and third-party forensic investigators to determine the scale and scope of the incident and counsels them on their legal obligations stemming from state, federal and international laws and regulations, as well as contractual obligations.
+Justin Schiff is an Associate at Mullen Coughlin who represents clients across multiple industry sectors in the data privacy and security incident response process.
+He works closely with the victim organization, it’s cyber insurance carrier/broker (if applcable) and third-party forensic investigators to determine the nature and scope of the incident and counsels them on their legal obligations and any contractual or regulatory obligations stemming from the incident.

-Prior to joining Mullen Coughlin, Justin worked as an Associate Attorney at a leading Philadelphia-based insurance defense litigation firm.
-He provided legal counsel to insurance companies, commercial property owners and managers and amusement and recreational facilities on matters involving catastrophic damages and injury including, primarily, premises liability, construction defect, construction accident, trucking and Dram Shop matters.
+Prior to joining Mullen Coughlin, Justin worked as an associate attorney at a leading Philadelphia-based insurance defense litigation firm.
+He provided legal counsel to insurance companies; commercial property owners and managers; and amusement and recreational facilities on matters involving catastrophic damages and injury including, primarily, premises liability; construction defect & accident; trucking; and Dram Shop matters.
 Justin also routinely represented clients in both state and federal courts.

 - Obtained a favorable outcome following verdict in a Philadelphia County jury trial for a homebuilder in a complex construction defect litigation case

 - Obtained defense verdicts for his clients in multiple Philadelphia County arbitrations